Father of the Bride (1950 film): Plot

 Stanley misses out on Kay and Buckley's engagement party, marooned in the kitchen playing bartender.
 In its wake, he realizes that any hope for a small wedding has been swept aside, and there will be no escaping paying for an extravagant affair "with all the trimmings".
 As costs for the June event spiral out of control, Stanley calculates that he can afford to accommodate no more than 150 guests.
 The task of paring down the list proves too difficult for everyone involved, however, and he reluctantly consents to an extra 100.
 Growing rattled, he suggests to Kay that she and Buckley elope.
 Kay is initially shocked by the suggestion, but has a change of heart that she shares with her mother.
 Ellie, who has long mourned never having had the wedding planned for Kay, strongly disapproves.
 Quick on his feet, Stanley plays it off as if it had been Kay's idea.

-Wedding plans continue until Kay calls off the wedding, appalled that Buckley has decided to take her on a fishing trip in Nova Scotia for their honeymoon.
+Wedding plans continue until Kay calls off the wedding, appalled that Buckley has decided to take her on a fishing trip to Nova Scotia for their honeymoon.
 However, Kay and Buckley soon reconcile, and the two families begin wedding rehearsals.

 On the day of the wedding, chaos ensues at the Banks home during final preparations for the reception.
 The wedding ceremony brings both joy and sorrow to Stanley, as he concedes that his daughter is now a woman and no longer his child.
 During the reception, Stanley tries to find Kay so he can kiss the bride but only manages to see her leaving in a spray of confetti.
 Afterward, Ellie and Stanley survey the mess in their home and concur that the entire affair was a great success.
 Kay calls and tells her father she loves him and thanks her parents for everything they have done for her.
+Proud of their success, Stanley and Ellie dance together in their tarnished living room.

 Production

 According to Frank Miller for TCM, when creating the role for the father, the character was shaped around Spencer Tracy.
 Minnelli believed Tracy was capable of handling a role that balanced humor with fatherly tenderness.
-After some miscommunication with the producers, Jack Benny was brought in for a reading.
+After some miscommunication with the producers, Jack Benny was brought in for a screen test.
 He was too comedic and couldn’t handle the dramatic aspects of the film.
 When Tracy heard another actor was being tested, he turned down the movie.
 Minnelli asked Katharine Hepburn to invite Tracy to a dinner party where he later convinced Tracy to join the production.

 Tracy then wanted Hepburn for his screen wife, but it was felt that they were too romantic a team to play a happily domesticated couple with children, so Joan Bennett, who had previously co-starred with Hepburn in the 1933 film version of Little Women and Tracy in the 1932 motion pictures She Wanted a Millionaire and Me and My Gal, got the part.